needle-mirror/com.unity.entities/Documentation~/components-unmanaged-create.md

 # Create an unmanaged component

-To create an unmanaged component, create a struct that inherits from `IcomponentData`.
+To create an unmanaged component, create a struct that inherits from `IComponentData`.

 The following code sample shows an unmanaged component: